 About Round Dhaulagiri Trek - 20 days

 After crossing the French Pass (5,360m) and enjoying panoramic views of the surrounding mountains we’ll be camping one night in the magnificent Hidden Valley (which lies at around 5,100m) which is similar to the landscapes of the Tibetan Plateau.
 In summertime yak herders also usually stay in the Hidden Valley area.
-From there we’ll continue across Thapa Pass (5,244m) and start a steep descent down to the Kali Gandaki valley where we’ll meet the Annapurna circuit route at Marpha.
-Please feel free to contact me for more information Himalayan Ecological Trekking always welcome your inquiry and is ready to full fil dream your holiday.
+From there we’ll continue across Thapa Pass (5,244m) and start a steep descent down to the Kali Gandaki valley where we’ll meet the Annapurna circuit trek route at Marpha.
+Please feel free to contact me for more information Himalayan Ecological Trekking always welcome your inquiry and is ready to fully fil dream your holiday.